 Luckily, scientists, researchers, and dermatologists have figured out how crepey, loose skin develops over time.
 There are a number of causes, including:

 - Aging – Crepey skin is just another symptom of getting older.
-As your body ages, your skin produces less oil, collagen, and elastin—all things necessary for taut, healthy-looking skin.
+As your body ages, your skin produces less oil, collagen fibers, and elastin—all things necessary for taut, healthy-looking skin.

 - Genetics – Crepey skin can be a bit like gray hair—some people just get it sooner than others.
 And there’s nothing to blame except for a genetic predisposition for early signs of aging.

 - Dry skin – A lack of moisture in the skin can lead to severe dehydration on the cellular level.
 Dehydration hinders the dermatological systems from keeping skin healthy, plump, and firm1.
-Skin dryness on the face can enhance the appearance of wrinkles, fine lines, and other skin imperfections.
+Skin dryness on the face can enhance the appearance of neck wrinkles, fine lines, and other skin imperfections.

 - Smoking or pollution – If you’ve ever seen photos of a smoker’s lungs, you can probably guess that cigarette smoke isn’t too kind to the skin either.
 Exposure to smoke and pollution can increase free radicals in your skin.
 Free radicals can damage elastin fibers, causing crepey, loose skin2.

 - Rapid weight loss – When you lose a large amount of weight, your skin may feel loose and saggy.
 That’s because you’ve lost the weight that was keeping your skin taut, resulting in crepey skin texture.